Actor Portrayal

 Your healthcare provider will do a blood test before your first 5 doses of WINREVAIR, longer if needed, and then from time to time to check your levels of hemoglobin and platelets.

-The most common side effects of WINREVAIR include headache, nose bleeds, rash, tiny blood vessels that look like pink or red lines on the skin (spider veins), diarrhea, dizziness, and redness.
+The most common side effects of WINREVAIR include infections, headache, nosebleeds, rash, tiny blood vessels that look like pink or red lines on the skin (spider veins), diarrhea, dizziness, redness, and bleeding gums.

 These are not all the possible side effects of WINREVAIR.
 Call your doctor for medical advice about side effects.